chicio/chicio.github.io/src/posts/2021-06-06-ddd-dictionary.md

 So let’s start from the basis.
 What is DDD?
 DDD is a set of tools that help an organization to model software around its business model.
 Generally speaking a company CAN’T be the best at everything.
 The DDD tools help organizations to better understand their business and to choose at what they should excel.
 In this way through DDD an organization can implement what is usually called Effective Design to develop its software.
-It main features are:
+Its main features are:

-* The final design meets the needs of the business to distinguish itself from the the other competitors.
+* The final design meets the needs of the business to distinguish itself from the  other competitors.
 * Force the organization where it should excel.

 For the second point, I would like to quote a phrase from the Vernon DDD distilled course: